Search

 • Make a centerpiece for the table using silk flowers.

-• Read an article or a book together, take turns reading out loud.
+• Read an article or a book, take turns reading out loud.
 Choose a text with large font and minimal decorations on the page.

-• Exercise together.
-Toss a ball back and forth, play a game of bean bag toss, dance to some favorite tunes.
+• Exercise.
+Toss a ball back and forth, play a game of bean bag toss, or dance to some favorite tunes.
 Make sure you understand any physical limitations before you begin.

 • Virtually connect with a mutual friend or another member of the family.
 Bring up memories about that person before you make the call, show a photo and tell a story.

-• Ask for advice about something little.
+• Ask for advice about something.
 For example, bring a catalog and ask for their opinion on clothing you should buy.

-• If a young child will be part of the visit coming along, bring a craft project or simple game that they can do together.
+• If a young child will be part of the visit, bring a craft project or simple game that can involve them, along with the loved one you are visiting.

 Hands of an older woman puttering together a puzzle on a glass tabletop.

-Basic communication tips for communicating with someone living with memory loss
+Basic communication tips for visiting with someone living with memory loss

 • You may need to introduce yourself every time you visit.